Ian Blakemore

-Ian Blakemore (born 13 May 1965 in Ironbridge, Shropshire) was an English cricketer.
+Ian Blakemore (born 13 May 1965 in Ironbridge, Shropshire) is an English cricketer.
 He was a left-handed batsman and left-arm slow bowler who played for Herefordshire.

 Blakemore, who made his cricketing debut in 1983 for Glamorgan Under-25s, and who appeared occasionally for Glamorgan's Second XI, made a single List A appearance for Herefordshire during the 1997 season.
 He scored 7 runs and bowled two overs, taking bowling figures of 0–19.

 His son, Curtis Blakemore, also plays cricket.